novay/boilerplate/README.md

 # Laravel Boilerplate

-💡 This is a fork of the [Laravel Breeze for Laravel Splade](https://github.com/protonemedia/laravel-splade-breeze) implementation.
-And built for my personal use.
+💡 This built for my personal use.

 ## Installation